-- (d) Verify everything works - 6.
+- 5. Run any additional tests to verify everything else works - 6.
 Commit the changes. - 7.
 Push the changes to GitHub.
-This will cause Travis to run the tests. - 8.
-After Travis is happy, create a signed tag for the release:
+This will cause Github Actions to run the tests. - 8.
+After CI passes, create a signed tag for the release: